dachcom-digital/pimcore-i18n/docs/70_ContextSwitch.md

 ## Important Stuff to know
 - ContextSwitch only works in **same domain levels**.
 Since there is no way for simple cross-domain session ids, the zone switch will be sort of useless most of the time.
 - The ContextSwitchEvent **ignores** ajax request.
-If your requesting data via ajax in a different language / country, no event will be triggered!
+If you're requesting data via ajax in a different language / country, no event will be triggered!

 ## Limitation
 This event is disabled if the pimcore full page cache feature is enable to prevent session interventions.